BjoernSchotte/selfpub-example/README.md

-images                   → contains images you refer from your chapters epub                     → contains epub specific files └ metadata.xml          → dublin core metadata
+images                   → contains images you refer from your chapters epub                     → contains epub specific files └ metadata.xml          → dublin core metadata out                      → directory which contains the generated eBook files, on demand
 ```

 As you see, you can have as many languages for your ebook as you want - "de" and "en" comes by default in the directory structure.
+The language prefix must also be when you define the cover image.

 The file names of the chapters are as you like, prefixing them with numbers as you go.